Complex continued fractions, Kleinian and extremal theory for cusp excursions: From a Fréchet law to cusp excursions

 A problem may occur with small digits, however.
 Indeed, if $\abs{a_n}\leq 2$, then $H(0)$ and $H((-1)^{n-1}a_n)$ overlap.
 In particular, it is possible $\tilde{\gamma}_n$ intersects the unit hemisphere $H(0)$ first, which would imply that that $t_{n-1}>t_{n}$.
 Nonetheless, we obtain the following result.

 \begin{lemma} Let $(p_n/q_n)_n$ be the convergents of $\beta$ with respect to the nearest-integer $\mathfrak{o}_d$-continued fraction expansions.
 For all $n\geq1$,

 for some constant $D$ which depends only on $d$. \end{lemma} The proof involves finding the matrix $g\in \PSLo$ such that $\tilde{\gamma}_n =g\tilde{\gamma}_0$ and representing it in terms of the associated quotient pair of sequences.
 By a straightforward but somewhat lengthy calculation, we find an explicit formula for $t_n$ from which the lemma follows.
-The details can be found in the appendix.
+The details can be found in Section \ref{section: intersection times and cusp excursion}.

 The following definition provides a monotone sequence based on the intersection times. \begin{definition} Define the \textbf{excursion times} $(t^*_n)_{n\in\mathbb{N}}$ by setting

 \end{definition}